kiritigowda/MIVisionX-Inference-Tutorial/README.md

 #### label < path to labels file >

-Use [labels.txt](data/labels.txt) or [simple_labels.txt](data/simple_labels.txt) file in the data folder
+Use [Classification labels](data/sample_classification_labels.txt) or [Detection labels](data/sample_detection_labels.txt) or [Segmentation Labels](data/sample_segmentation_labels.txt) files in the data folder depending on the type of model you are converting to OpenVX

 #### video < path to video file >

-Run classification on pre-recorded video with this option.
+Run inference on pre-recorded video with this option.

+#### image < path to image file >

+Run inference on an image with this option.

 #### capture <0>

-Run classification on the live camera feed with this option.
+Run inference on the live camera feed with this option.

-**Note:** --video and --capture options are not supported concurrently
+**Note:** --video/--capture/--image options are not supported concurrently

 # Supported Pre-Trained Model Formats
 * Caffe